10 NATURAL WAYS TO KEEP GRACKLES AND OTHER BIRD-BULLIES AWAY FROM YOUR BIRD FEEDER

 Some grackles don’t migrate but remain in their warm territories year round, especially in Southeast states such as Texas and Florida.
 But some do fly up north-east during the spring where they can be seen in urban and suburban areas.
 By summer - they are everywhere!

-Many define grackles, as well as starlings and pigeons, as pests.
+Many define grackles, starlings and pigeons, as pests.
 Crop growers see their fields being damaged by crows and blackbirds.
 Homeowners see them as bullies.
 Grackles scare their beloved songbirds from their bird feeders and steal their food.

 We at Nature Anywhere don’t believe in inhumane treatments such as poison and lethal traps.
 Crop growers commonly use poison as well as other harmful chemicals to “get rid” of the grackles.
 But not only is it inhumane, it also doesn’t work.
 Grackles have the power of numbers.
 Poisoning birds who roam in large flocks is a lost battle.